-✓ Eligibility Criteria for a COVID-19 Payment Deferral The borrower must be on a COVID-19 related forbearance plan, or have experienced a financial hardship resulting from COVID-19 (for example, unemployment, reduction in regular work hours, or illness of a borrower/co-borrower or dependent family member) that has impacted their ability to make their full monthly contractual payment.
+✓ Eligibility Criteria for a COVID-19 Payment Deferral The borrower must ■ be on a COVID-19 related forbearance plan, or have experienced a financial hardship resulting from COVID-19 (for example, unemployment, reduction in regular work hours, or illness of a borrower/co-borrower or dependent family member) that has impacted their ability to make their full monthly contractual payment.
 NOTE: The servicer is not required to obtain documentation of the borrower's hardship.
 The servicer must achieve Quality Right Party Contact (QRPC) to determine the reason for the delinquency and whether it is temporary or permanent in nature; determine whether or not the borrower has the ability to repay the mortgage debt; educate the borrower on the availability of workout options, as appropriate; and obtain a commitment from the borrower to resolve the delinquency.
-Additionally, the servicer must confirm that the borrower has resolved the hardship; is able to continue making the full monthly contractual payment including the amount required to repay any escrow shortage amount over a term of 60 months; and is unable to reinstate the mortgage loan or afford a repayment plan to cure the delinquency.
-NOTE: If the mortgage loan was previously modified pursuant to a Fannie Mae Home Affordable Modification Program (HAMP) modification under which the borrower remains in "good standing," and the borrower was on a COVID-19 related forbearance plan immediately preceding the COVID-19 paymentdeferral or had a COVID-19 related hardship immediately preceding the COVID-19 payment deferral, thenthe borrower will remain eligible to receive any future HAMP "pay for performance" incentives upon acceptance of the COVID-19 payment deferral.
+NOTE: For evaluations on and after Nov.
+1, 2023, the servicer must achieve QRPC as defined in D2-2-01 , Achieving Quality Right Party Contact with a Borrower.
+Additionally, the servicer must confirm that the borrower has resolved the hardship; is able to continue making the full monthly contractual payment including the amount required to repay any escrow shortage amount over a term of 60 months; and • is unable to reinstate the mortgage loan or afford a repayment plan to cure the delinquency.
 The mortgage loan must be a conventional first lien mortgage loan, and may be a fixed-rate, a step-rate, or an ARM.
 NOTE: The property securing the mortgage loan may be vacant or condemned.
 The mortgage loan must have been current or less than two months delinquent as of Mar.
 1, 2020 the effective date of the National Emergency declaration related to COVID-19; and be equal to or greater than one month delinquent but less than or equal to 18 months delinquent as of the date of evaluation.
 NOTE: If a borrower's hardship is related to COVID-19 but he or she was two or more months delinquentas of the effective date of the National Emergency declaration, and the servicer determines the borrowercan maintain his or her full monthly contractual payment, then the servicer must submit a request for a COVID-19 payment deferral through Fannie Mae's servicing solutions system for review and obtain prior approval from Fannie Mae.
 NOTE: If a mortgage loan was originated after Mar.
 1, 2020, the effective date of the National Emergency Declaration related to COVID-19, and otherwise meets all criteria to receive a COVID-19

 ✓ Eligibility Criteria for a COVID-19 Payment Deferral payment deferral, then the servicer must evaluate the borrower for a COVID-19 payment deferral and, if eligible, offer the COVID-19 payment deferral.
 The mortgage loan may receive more than one COVID-19 payment deferral, however, no more than 18 months of cumulative past-due P&I payments may be deferred.
 NOTE: This does not include past-due P&I payments deferred with a non-COVID-19 payment deferral.
-The mortgage loan must not be subject to a recourse or indemnification arrangement under which Fannie Mae purchased or securitized the mortga loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized, an approved liquidation workout option, an active and performing repayment plan or other non-COVID-19 related forbearance plan, a current offer for another retention workout option, or an active and performing mortgage loan modification Trial Period Plan.
+The mortgage loan must not be subject to a recourse or indemnification arrangement under which Fannie Mae purchased or securitized the mortgage loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized, an approved liquidation workout option, an active and performing repayment plan or other non-COVID-19 related forbearance plan, a current offer for another retention workout option, or an active and performing mortgage loan modification Trial Period Plan.